EU court annuls approval of French pandemic aid to Air France and Air France-KLM

 Ryanair has filed several court challenges against measures introduced by EU countries to help some airlines weather the fallout of coronavirus restrictions.

-The Irish airline welcomed the decision and urged the European Commission “to order France to immediately recover this multi-billion euro illegal state aid package.”

-The bloc’s 27 members must seek approval from the commission — which is the EU’s executive branch — when granting financial support to companies.
+The bloc’s 27 members must seek approval from the European Commission, the EU’s executive branch, when granting financial support to companies.
 Many countries across Europe did so to help keep their airlines afloat during the pandemic.

-Back in 2020, French authorities notified the European Commission of an aid measure of 7 billion euros ($7.67 billion), which was supposed to solely benefit Air France, to the exclusion of all the other companies in the Air France-KLM group.
-A year later, France told the commission about plans for 4-billion-euro ($4.38 billion) recapitalization of Air France and the holding company.
+Back in 2020, French authorities notified the European Commission of an aid measure of 7 billion euros ($7.67 billion), which was supposed to benefit Air France solely, to the exclusion of all the other companies in the Air France-KLM group.
+A year later, France told the European Commission about plans for 4-billion-euro ($4.38 billion) recapitalization of Air France and the holding company.

 In both cases, the European Commission didn’t raise objections.